About Our Reporting

 - Establishing standardized methods of data collection and expected reporting procedures.

-- Verifying that the data provided by business units is accurate and complete.
+- Validating that the data provided by business units is accurate and complete.

 - Reviewing and questioning the results.